-The Campus Education Subcommittee (CES) works collaboratively to address the larger systemic problem of gender-based violence and discrimination through the programs and projects below.
+The Campus Education Subcommittee (CES) of the campus and community-wide Anti-Violence Coalition works collaboratively to address the larger systemic problem of gender-based violence and discrimination through the programs and projects below.

 Incoming University of Iowa students receive various forms of education on topics surrounding gender-based violence and discrimination.

 Curriculum infusion engages the university community in prevention efforts by allowing prevention educators to work collaboratively with faculty members to design and deliver gender-based violence and discrimination prevention content across the curriculum.

 The University of Iowa strives to collaborate with and educate the larger Iowa City community on violence prevention and provide education to University of Iowa students' parents and guardians on the topic of gender-based violence and discrimination.